YiLimath/YiLimath.github.io/_pages/about.md

 (1) The Kähler minimal model program, with applications to deformation problems;

 (2) The boundedness problem in birational geometry and the moduli aspects of birational geometry;

+(3) I also interested in learning some basic knowledge about Mirror Symmetry and Geometric Langlands.